kbat/mc-tools/README.md

     [mixtures.py](https://github.com/kbat/mc-tools/blob/master/mctools/common/mixtures.py).
 * [ace2root](https://github.com/kbat/mc-tools/blob/master/mctools/common/ace2root.py), a converter from ACE (a compact ENDF) to ROOT formats.
 It loops through all available cross-sections in an ACE file and saves them as TGraph objects.
 We use this simple script to visualise [ENDF](http://www.nndc.bnl.gov/exfor/endf00.jsp) cross sections.
 Requires the [PyNE](http://pyne.io) toolkit to be installed.
 * [hplot](https://github.com/kbat/mc-tools/tree/master/mctools/common/hplot)
-     tool allows to superimpose data maps with Monte Carlo geometry (TH3 histograms in the ROOT format).
+     tool is an advanced [TH3](https://root.cern.ch/doc/v608/classTH3.html) histogram plotter.
+We use it to visualise data maps and superimpose them with Monte Carlo geometry.
 Detailed manual can be generted with the ```-h``` argument.

 ## Requirements ##
 * The ROOT-related scripts (file names end with ```*2root```), require [ROOT](http://root.cern) to be compiled with Python 3 support.